Is SSDI More Than Regular Social Security Payments?

 In most cases, you’ll need 40 credits; 10 of those must have been acquired in the twelve months before your disability began.
 You also need to have a medical condition that fits the criteria for being considered disabled by Social Security.

-SSDI is not supposed to be confused with SSI, which provides payments to low-income individuals irrespective of their work history.
+SSDI is not to be confused with SSI, which provides payments to low-income individuals irrespective of their work history.
 Although the two sound identical, there are significant differences in who is eligible to receive payments under each and what kind of assistance is available.

 How to Calculate Your Social Security Benefit